sintefmath/SurfaceWaterIntegratedModeling.jl/docs/JOSS/paper.md

 cell) to the next.
-To create this graph from a digital elevation model (DEM), SWIM uses a deterministic eight-node (D8) single-flow direction (SFD) algorithm [@Wilson:2008] which generates a tree-structured, generally disconnected flow graph \autoref{fig:upnode}.
+To create this graph from a digital elevation model (DEM), SWIM uses a deterministic eight-node (D8) single-flow direction (SFD) algorithm [@Wilson:2008] which generates a tree-structured, generally disconnected flow graph shown in \autoref{fig:upnode}.
 Using the D8 algorithm, flow from a given node is always directed towards its steepest downhill neighbor, if any.

 ![Spill graph generated from a small terrain grid.
 Inlet: selecting the